André Falquet

-André Falquet (* February 11, 1681 in Geneva; † January 28, 1755 ibid) was a Geneva merchant and trader, and a member of the Council of Two Hundred.
+André Falquet (* February 11, 1681 in Geneva; † January 28, 1755 ibid) was a Genevan merchant and trader, and a member there of the Council of Two Hundred.

 Life

 Falquet's paternal ancestors came from Pouilly (Contamine-sur-Arve).
 His great-great-grandfather Aymé Falquet was a vinegar manufacturer there.
 André Falquet's great-grandfather eventually acquired a property in Geneva.
 Falquet's father Pierre was a jeweler.

 André Falqet was baptized on Monday, February 14, 1681, in Saint-Pierre Cathedral by Charles Dufour.
 The godfather was André Rousseau, the brother of David Rousseau, Jean-Jacques' grandfather.

 Falquet worked in his father's business (jewelry trade) from the completion of his studies (1703).
 In 1703 he traveled through Southern Germany.
 While there, he became involved in the turmoil of the War of the Spanish Succession and, since he spoke French, was able to plead with the French Marshal de Villars for the release of four confiscated wagons with merchandise belonging to Augsburg merchants.
 For this he received from the city of Augsburg a silver-gilt cup, the Gobelet André Falquet.
 For the services rendered to the Imperial Austrian Army (trade transactions), Falquet was ennobled and his coat of arms was improved by the Nobilization Certificate of June 16, 1725.

 André Falquet married Suzanne Lullin on June 10, 1731.

 From 1734 Falquet was a member of the Geneva Council of Two Hundred.